Episcopal Church (United States): Church property disputes

 In a letter to the House of Bishops during summer 2009, Presiding Bishop Katharine Jefferts Schori instructed local dioceses not to sell parish property to departing groups.
 She stated: "We do not make settlements that encourage religious bodies who seek to replace The Episcopal Church".

 Before Schori took this stand, prior bishops had treated parish property disputes as internal diocesan matters that are "not subject to the review or oversight of the presiding bishop".
 One example was when then-Presiding Bishop Frank Griswold told the Diocese of Western Louisiana on May 11, 2006, that the national church involved itself in parish property disputes only upon invitation of the local bishop and diocesan standing committees.
 Schori's letter stated that her firm stance was the consensus of the Council of Advice and expressed hope that "those who have departed can gain clarity about their own identity".

 After the South Carolina diocese voted to withdraw, it sued the national Episcopal Church to retain control over its property.
-The departing diocese initially won, but mostly lost on appeal to the South Carolina Supreme Court.
-Seven parishes affiliated with the departing group were allowed to keep their property.
-All other church and diocesan property in the lawsuit remained with the Episcopal Church and its affiliated local diocese.
+The departing diocese mostly won on appeal to the South Carolina Supreme Court.
+Multiple parishes affiliated with the departing group were allowed to keep their property.
+Other church and diocesan property in the lawsuit remained with the Episcopal Church and its affiliated local diocese.
 The name "Episcopal Diocese of South Carolina" and related names and marks were initially claimed by the departing group.
-In 2019, a federal court ruled that they legally belonged to the Episcopal Church and its South Carolina affiliates.
+In 2019, a federal court ruled that they legally belonged to The Episcopal Church.
+The departing diocese was renamed The Anglican Diocese of South Carolina.